Sri Lanka protesters break into President's House as thousands rally - KESQ

 Trains have reduced in frequency, forcing travelers to squeeze into compartments and even sit precariously on top of them as they commute to work.

-Prime Minister Ranil Wickremesinghe said the country has entered talks with the International Monetary Fund (IMF) to revive the country’s economy.
+Wickremesinghe said the country had entered talks with the International Monetary Fund (IMF) to revive the country’s economy.

 This week, he told parliament that talks with the IMF were “difficult” as they entered the discussion as a “bankrupt” country, rather than a developing one.